eirikt/Audit.js/README.md

 But the ability to read through the entire history of the application state not only opens for a full audit experience.
 It also opens the possibility to compare and merge application stores.
 It is not the application stores which are compared of course, it is the event stores.
-Complete or partial event stores can be iterated, compared, and merged, also relatively easely.
+Complete or partial event stores can be iterated, compared, and merged - rather easily.
 Then the different application stores involved are updated.
 Cloned data stores are often needed, e.g. for applications supporting offline usage.

-And, not to forget, the application store is read-only (from the client's point of view), so some form of clever caching mechanism may be applied.
+And, not to forget, the application store is read-only (from the client's point of view), so some form of clever caching mechanism should be applied.
+It is straightforward to pin-point necessary cache invalidation of the application store as we have full control over the state changes.

 ## The application